Staging and grading of bile duct cancer

 Stage 4

-The cancer has spread to organs that are far away from the bile duct.
-For example, it has spread to the liver, lungs, or peritoneum (the tissue covering organs in the abdomen).
+The cancer has spread to organs that are far away from the bile duct, such as the lungs.

 Grading of bile duct cancer